GoogleChrome/developer.chrome.com/site/en/blog/inside-browser-part1/index.md

 A process can ask the Operating System to spin up another process to run different tasks.
 When this happens, different parts of the memory are allocated for the new process.
 If two processes need to talk, they can do so by using **I**nter **P**rocess **C**ommunication (**IPC**).
-Many applications are designed to work this way so that if a worker process get unresponsive, it can be restarted without stopping other processes which are running different parts of the application.
+Many applications are designed to work this way so that if a worker process becomes unresponsive, it can be restarted without stopping other processes which are running different parts of the application.

 <figure>